spine-tools/SpineOpt.jl/docs/src/concept_reference/connection_resistance.md

-The per unit resistance of a transmission line.
-**Currently unimplemented!**
+The series resistance of a power line or cable.
+Only used if the AC flow  calculation has been activated.
+Normally given in p.u.